 Ask yourself: Is it the time you spend on an activity (noun) or is it a repeated action (verb)?

-Practice and practise are words that even native speakers often confuse!
+Practice and practise are words that even native speakers confuse!
 Let’s look at the different meanings and constructions of practice and practise in more detail.
 Remember, ‘practice makes perfect’!

 In many situations, we can choose to use practice (noun) or practise (verb) to express the same thing.
 To do this, we need to change the sentence construction.